theo-keyzer/Core-gen/Crystal/Crystal.md

 The errors land up in the generated code to track down the error.
 Some commands make use of the `s_get_var, strs` functions that would return the error, but the commands ignore them.
+The errors are printed though.

+This to get as much done as posible.
+The exit code is 1 for errors.

 # Loader errors

 The input file loader, prints errors as it goes along, mainly the parent and refs.
-The run time only checks, but does not generate errors.
+The run time only checks these, but does not generate errors.

 # Other input files.